Herbert Allen Farmer: Arrest and trial

 Farmer went to Kansas City.
 He spent several days gambling in the Majestic Hotel, then returned to the farm.
 In hiding and out of money, he traded chickens for groceries with a family friend, bootlegger Frank Vaughn.
 In early July Vaughn urged him to give himself up.
 Farmer said he would when the weather turned cooler, that he hated to be in jail in such hot weather.

-When Farmer received his phone bill on July 8 and saw the long distance record for June 16, he sent Esther to the Joplin police station to tell Chief of Police Ed Portley that he would like to speak with him.
+When Farmer received his phone bill on July 8 and saw the long-distance record for June 16, he sent Esther to the Joplin police station to tell Chief of Police Ed Portley that he would like to speak with him.
 Portley came out and arrested him at home.
 Esther Farmer came to visit her husband in the jail and was arrested there.
 Frances Nash was arrested July 11 in Illinois.
 Galatas eluded apprehension until September 22.
 The warrant for Galatas's arrest charged that he had "conspired to cause the escape of Frank Nash at Joplin, Missouri."

-Deafy Farmer and his wife, Dick Galatas and his wife, Frances Nash, Vivian Mathias, Doc Stacci of Chicago and Fritz Mulloy of Kansas City were indicted by a federal grand jury in Kansas City on October 24, 1934, and charged with three counts of conspiracy to aid "the escape of [a federal] prisoner properly committed to the custody of the Attorney General."
+Farmer and his wife, Dick Galatas and his wife, Frances Nash, Vivian Mathias, Doc Stacci of Chicago and Fritz Mulloy of Kansas City were indicted by a federal grand jury in Kansas City on October 24, 1934, and charged with three counts of conspiracy to aid "the escape of [a federal] prisoner properly committed to the custody of the Attorney General."
 At the close of evidence counts two and three — conspiracy to harbor a federal prisoner and conspiracy to rescue a federal prisoner — were dropped.
 Mrs Nash testified for the government and charges against her were dismissed.
 The rest were convicted on the remaining count, conspiracy to free a federal prisoner, on January 4, 1935.

 The flurry of phone calls on June 16 and early June 17, their times and connections, were the basis of the prosecution's case.
 They were also the basis of the defense's case.

 The maximum penalty for conspiracy was two years and a fine of $10,000; all four men were assessed the maximum and all four were remanded to Leavenworth Federal Penitentiary.
 Farmer, Galatas and Mulloy were later transferred to the new federal prison in California, Alcatraz.
 The three women were sentenced to three years' probation and fined $5,000 each.